Aware Girls

-Aware Girls is a non-governmental organization in Peshawar, Khyber Pakhtunkhwa, Pakistan, founded in 2002 which aims to address violence and discrimination against women and young girls in Pakistan, and advocate for women's rights, education, and access to sexual and reproductive health resources.
-Their stated aim is "to strengthen the leadership capacity of young women enabling them to act as agents of social change and women empowerment in their communities."
+Aware Girls is a non-governmental organization in Peshawar, Khyber Pakhtunkhwa, Pakistan.
+Established in 2002, it aims to address violence and discrimination against women and young girls in Pakistan.
+Their mission is to advocate for women's rights, education, and access to sexual and reproductive health resources.
+They state their objective as "to strengthen the leadership capacity of young women enabling them to act as agents of social change and women empowerment in their communities."

-The chairperson of Aware Girls is Gulalai Ismail, a human rights activist based in Peshawar.
-In 2018, Aware Girls was shut down by the Pakistani government after Gulalai joined the Pashtun Tahafuz Movement (PTM), a social movement campaigning for Pashtun human rights.
+Gulalai Ismail, a human rights activist based in Peshawar, served as the chairperson of Aware Girls.
+In 2018, the Pakistani government shut down Aware Girls after Gulalai became associated with the Pashtun Tahafuz Movement (PTM), a social movement advocating for Pashtun human rights.

 Formation

 Aware Girls was formed in Peshawar in 2002 by sisters Gulalai Ismail and Saba Ismail, at the time aged 16 and 15 respectively.

 They began by campaigning in the Khyber Pakhtunkhwa area against gender based violence such as honour killings and acid attacks and then by educating girls and women about their human rights, giving them negotiating skills to use within their families and empowering them to become leaders and educate others in their own local communities.

 Saba Ismail explained the catalyst for the organisation's formation was experiencing gender inequality while growing up in Swabi and an incident when a girl cousin who had wanted to study and become a pilot was, age 12, made to marry a man 15 years her senior and discontinue her education.
 Sana was already active in promoting women's right to education and healthcare while in college and Jahangir met the others at a seminar about violence against women and was a co-founder of an organisation called the Child Rights Advocates Forum.